-Of course, you have to visit - it's part and parcel of Marrakech, a big tourist draw and a place you literally can't miss - but we don't think you’ll actually want spend too much time there.
+Of course, you have to visit - it's part and parcel of Marrakech, a big tourist draw, and a place you literally can't miss - but we don't think you’ll actually want spend too much time there.

 you simply have to stay in a riad

 Whilst there are plenty of cheap hotel rooms and luxury resorts outside of the medina, we'll scream 'til blue in the face that you can't come all the way to Marrakech and not stay in a riad - after all it's kind of famous for them.